sabisa-siganga/patient-tracker-app/README.md

 ### Deployment

-The app is deployed on CodeSandbox, a cloud-based development environment.
+The app will be deployed on CodeSandbox, a cloud-based development environment.
 CodeSandbox provides a convenient platform for rapid prototyping and testing of React applications without the need for local development setups.

 #### Why CodeSandbox?